How To Get a Medical Marijuana Card in Washington County

 MedCard Registration Form

-Below are examples of Debilitating Medical Conditions in other states that may qualify patients in Washington County when medical marijuana is approved.
+Below are examples of Debilitating Medical Conditions in other states that may qualify patients when medical marijuana is approved in Kansas.

 - Alzheimer’s disease